akutz/yake2e/README.md

 Beyond that all the other steps are the same.

-## Download the e2e test artifacts
+## Download the e2e test results
-The following command will block until the e2e tests have completed and then download the test artifacts as a tarball:
+The following command will block until the e2e tests have completed and then download the test results as a tarball:

 ```shell
 $ docker run -it --rm \